 Children need PLAY like plants need water and light.
 Through play, they learn, build social connections, make sense of the world, express emotion, release pent up energy, move their bodies, and tap into their imagination.
 Outdoor play, in particular, offers critical opportunities for learning, development and well-being that aren’t generally available through indoor play.
 In the time of the COVID-19 pandemic, the benefits of outdoor play are particularly important.
 As we outlined in our statement on outdoor play during the COVID-19 pandemic, general access to open outdoor spaces while adhering to public health guidance (e.g., physical distancing, careful and regular hand-washing) is important to help Canadians maintain their physical and mental health and is one of the best ways Canadians can increase their defence against COVID-19.
-However, a consequence of measures implemented to limit the spread of COVID-19 in Canada, is that access to outdoor spaces for play were restricted, and in some cases entirely banned.
+However, a consequence of measures implemented to limit the spread of COVID-19 in Canada, at least initially, was that access to outdoor spaces for play were restricted, and in some cases entirely banned.

 The rationale for closing public play structures and fitness equipment was clear and evidence-based: these types of structures do not encourage physical distancing, and use of communal surfaces that are potentially contaminated could lead to spread of the virus, though more recent evidence suggests that sunlight may inactive the virus within 6-14 minutes.

 However, while public health needs to be at the forefront of all decision making, limiting access to the outdoors and opportunities for children to engage in outdoor play (while adhering to physical distancing measures) is not evidence-based and is not in the best interest of the Canadian public.
 The decision of by-law officers to ticket a father with his child with autism kicking a soccer ball in an open field with no other human in sight, or a lone dog-walker walking through a park (Table 1), seems counterintuitive to the guidelines for physical distancing, and the repeated advice that senior public health officials across Canada have placed on getting outside with your family to promote and preserve physical and mental health.